namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 Related but not mentioned:
 I realize part of this is there arr people , tens of millions of people, who dont have access to insurance but cannot be refused by ED for when a condition that could have been caught early, gets to be an actual emergency.

+## expensive longterm chronic conditions
+p98, diabetes, cancer, emphysema, asthma, heart disease,

+expensive life long treatments 🤔.
+The system , is it prefering to hold out on cures so we keep paying for longterm treatments?

+Diabetes prevalence, from 1% 1960, to 10.5% 2020, wow!
+Annual medical expenditures can be an additional $9,601, on insulin and other meds.

+Hmm wonder how much is Ozempic, Wegowy these days.
+Wow and diabetes is 3.4% of all health spending!?!

+ 61. Kamal R, Kurani N, Ramirez
+M, Gonzales S. How have diabetes costs and outcomes changed over time in the U.S.?
+Peterson-KFF Health System Tracker.
+Published November 15, 2019. https:/ www.healthsystem- tracker.org/chart-collection/ diabetes-care-u-s-changed-time/#item-usdiabetes diabetes-medications-were-second-among-conditions-for-drug-spending-in-2018

+### end of life care
+13% to 25% of Medicare spend, is for last year of life, p99.

+### social determinants of health sdoh
+p100, pollution -> asthma
+food deserts, medical deserts,